itsmohitnarayan/slotmachine/README.md

 # slotmachine
-slot machine, byname one-armed bandit, known in Great Britain as a fruit machine, gambling device operated by dropping one or more coins or tokens into a slot and pulling a handle or pushing a button to activate one to three or more reels marked into horizontal segments by varying symbols.
+slot machine, byname one-armed bandit, known in Great Britain as a fruit machine, gambling device operated by dropping one or more coins or tokens into a slot and pulling a handle or pushing a button to activate one to three or more reels marked into horizontal segments by varying symbols
-Creating a README for your GitHub repository is a great way to provide information about your code, how to use it, and any other relevant details.
-Here's a sample README for your slot machine code:

 ---

-# Slot Machine

 A simple slot machine game implemented in Python.